GabiKalaora/Nand-to-Tetris/README.md

  Ptoject_9_10:
    first part of jack compiler, gets jack files and outputs xml files. xml files are mid leval step of full compilation for machine language

+project_11:
+  second part of jack compiling, handles back to back compiling meening prog gets jack files and fully transaltes them into vm code and from vm to machine languege we all ready handelsd in prev projects